 On Day 2, you will travel to the Eastern coast of Jeju.
 First, we’ll drive to Seongsan Ilchulbong (Sungsan Sunrise Peak), which is definitely one of the landmarks of Jeju.
 We’ll then visit Seopjikoji (filming location of the Korean drama “All In”): Jeju’s stone cape or we can visit Ilchulland which is a beautiful botanical garden with Micheon Cave.
 For lunch, we’ll have a Korean tasting menu of different Korean dishes such as meat, salad, soup, kimchees and rice.
 After lunch, we’ll transport you in time to Seongeup Folk Village, which is old village has been kept traditional Jeju’s culture.
 After Seongeup Folk Village, you will be guided to the fun and cute Teddy Bear Museum (or to Loveland if you are looking for something a bit more…interesting) .
 We’ll go to a Korean Charcoal Sauna to take a steaming bath and sweat out all of your stress.
 For dinner we’ll have a seafood feast of grilled shellfish or raw fish and live octopus.
 That evening we’ll take you to the airport and you’ll fly back to Seoul or go to Busan.

 See the Itemized Sample Itinerary here

 /650 USD per person.
 Airfare, accommodations, meals, English speaking guide, transport, gas, tolls, tips, and parking all included.
 Tours are customizable so we can change to your preferences but surcharges might be incurred.
-Admission to Loveland and the Trickeye Museum is 15 USD extra each a person.
+Admission to the Trick eye Museum is 15 USD extra each a person.
 Contact us at [email protected] for availability.